Features

 jars

-varargs list of simple glob paths to jars on the local file system.
+Adds jars to the notebook classpath.
+Arguments are glob paths to jars on the local file system.
 If a glob matches a directory all files in that directory will be added.

 classpath

-varargs list of simple glob paths to entries on the local file system.
+Adds entries to the notebook classpath.
+Arguments are glob paths to entries on the local file system.
 This includes directories or jars.

-addMavenDependencies
+, aka addMavenDependencies

 mavenRepo